OpenFn/wcs-wildmeat/README.md

 ### (1) Solution Overview
 OpenFn has configured an automated data integration solution between Kobo Toolbox and a PostgresSQL database to sync Kobo submissions and enable real-time monitoring of field data collection.

-[See here](https://docs.google.com/spreadsheets/d/1qfniuXap7tyjf9sZZN1M1Hn7nzGfvs_twhcxzjRV8QQ/edit#gid=0) for the data element mapping specification.
+[See here](https://drive.google.com/file/d/1H6x0S-b6BOqVKN41i99c7mVjyk_YACrT/view?usp=sharing) for the data model of the destionation database.

 ### (2) Integration Flow